Top

 What Is Alimony & How Is It Handled By a Spousal Support Lawyer?

-Alimony, also known as spousal support, refers to the financial support that one spouse provides to the other during or after a divorce.
-The type of alimony you receive will depend on your and your spouse's financial situations and the length of your marriage.
+Alimony, commonly called spousal support, is the financial support one spouse provides to the other during or after a divorce.
+The type of alimony you may receive or pay depends on you and your spouse’s financial situation and the length of your marriage.

 There are two types of alimony:

-- Temporary Alimony, which is paid during the divorce proceedings
+• Temporary alimony, which is paid during divorce proceedings

-- Permanent Alimony, which is paid after the divorce
+• Permanent alimony, which is paid after divorce

-These payments are made either in one lump sum or in periodic payments, such as monthly or yearly.
+Alimony can take the form of a lump sum or periodic payments, such as monthly or yearly installments.

 What Is Temporary Alimony?

 Temporary alimony is paid while the divorce is pending.
-The court will generally order temporary alimony if one spouse needs financial support while they are transitioning to a lower standard of living, as they will once the divorce is finalized and they no longer share a marital home with their spouse.
+The court generally orders temporary alimony if one spouse needs financial support while adjusting to a lower standard of living after separating homes.

-Pursuing temporary alimony requires a detailed understanding of your immediate financial needs and an assessment of how the divorce will impact your income and expenses.
-Working with a knowledgeable spousal support attorney can streamline this process, ensuring you receive the support necessary to cover costs such as housing, utilities, and basic living expenses during the proceedings.
+Pursuing temporary alimony requires careful review of your current financial needs and the impact of divorce on your income and expenses.
+An experienced spousal support attorney can help you secure the support needed to cover housing, utilities, and basic living expenses during divorce proceedings.

 What Is Permanent Alimony?

 Permanent alimony is paid after the divorce is finalized.
-The court will generally order permanent alimony if one spouse contributed to the marriage in a way that made them unable to support themselves after the divorce, or if one spouse made significantly more money during the marriage than the other.
+The court typically orders permanent alimony if one spouse contributed significantly to the marriage and cannot support themselves after divorce, or if one spouse earned much more than the other during the marriage.

-Permanent alimony is less common and is generally reserved for long-term marriages or situations where one spouse cannot reenter the workforce.
-This form of support aims to address significant income discrepancies between spouses that persist beyond the divorce, ensuring that the lower-earning spouse maintains a reasonable standard of living with assistance from a spousal support lawyer in Dallas.
+Permanent alimony is less common and generally reserved for long-term marriages or when one spouse cannot reasonably return to work.
+Courts use this support to address substantial, ongoing income differences and ensure the lower-earning spouse has the resources to maintain a reasonable standard of living.

 How Alimony Payments Are Calculated By a Spousal Support Lawyer in Dallas